Hari Shankar and Harish Narayan

-Hari Shankar and Harish Narayan are an Indian director and writer duo predominantly working in Tamil film industry.
-Hari and Harish are pioneers as filmmakers of three consecutive first-of-its-kind movies in Tamil, namely Orr Eravuu (2010), India's First Viewpoint film, Ambuli (2012), first Stereoscopic 3D Tamil film and Aaaah (2014), first horror anthology Tamil film.
+Hari Shankar (born February 19, 1978) and Harish Narayan (born April 19, 1983) are an Indian director and writer duo predominantly working in Tamil film industry.
+Hari and Harish are pioneers as filmmakers of three consecutive first-of-its-kind movies in Tamil, namely Orr Eravuu (2010), India's First Viewpoint film, Ambuli (2012), first stereoscopic 3D Tamil film and Aaaah (2014), first horror anthology Tamil film.

 In 2022, Hari and Harish made their Telugu cinema directorial debut with Yashoda, starring Samantha Ruth Prabhu.